 Get in Touch

-Our award-winning team, including leading London hair transplant surgeons Dr Fernando and Dr Vara, is here to support you every step of the way.
+Our award-winning team, including leading London hair transplant surgeons Dr Fernando and Dr Vara, are here to support you every step of the way.

 References

 - Hairsmith Clinic, 2023.
 Post Hair Transplant Timeline and Care Instructions. [online] Hairsmith Clinic.
-Available at: https://www.hairsmithclinic.com/en/article/post-hair-transplant-timeline-and-care-instructions/ [Accessed 4 Jul.
+Available at:https://www.hairsmithclinic.com/en/article/post-hair-transplant-timeline-and-care-instructions/ [Accessed 4 Jul.
 2025].

 - ClinicSpots, 2023.
-Can I Use Oil After Hair Transplant? [online] Available at: https://www.clinicspots.com/blog/can-i-use-oil-after-hair-transplant [Accessed 4 Jul.
+Can I Use Oil After Hair Transplant? [online] Available at:https://www.clinicspots.com/blog/can-i-use-oil-after-hair-transplant [Accessed 4 Jul.
 2025].

 - Medical Beauty Hub, 2022.
-Healing Timeline After Hair Transplant. [online] Available at: https://www.medicalbeautyhub.com/archives/11912 [Accessed 4 Jul.
+Healing Timeline After Hair Transplant. [online] Available at:https://www.medicalbeautyhub.com/archives/11912 [Accessed 4 Jul.
 2025].

 - FUE Surgeons Directory, 2023.
-Can I Use Natural Oils on My Scalp After the Transplant? [online] Available at: https://fuesurgeons.com/kb/can-i-use-natural-oils-on-my-scalp-after-the-transplant/ [Accessed 4 Jul.
+Can I Use Natural Oils on My Scalp After the Transplant? [online] Available at:https://fuesurgeons.com/kb/can-i-use-natural-oils-on-my-scalp-after-the-transplant/ [Accessed 4 Jul.
 2025].

 - Acibadem Hair Transplant, 2023.
-Using Oil After Hair Transplant: Know When to Start. [online] Available at: https://acibademhairtransplant.com/using-oil-after-hair-transplant-know-when-to-start/ [Accessed 4 Jul.
+Using Oil After Hair Transplant: Know When to Start. [online] Available at:https://acibademhairtransplant.com/using-oil-after-hair-transplant-know-when-to-start/ [Accessed 4 Jul.
 2025].

 - Byrdie, 2021.
 Carrier Oils for Skin: Benefits and How to Use Them. [online] Byrdie.
-Available at: https://www.byrdie.com/carrier-oils-for-skin-5071698 [Accessed 4 Jul.
+Available at:https://www.byrdie.com/carrier-oils-for-skin-5071698 [Accessed 4 Jul.
 2025].

 - Verywell Health, 2022.
-The Best Oils for Skin and Hair. [online] Available at: https://www.verywellhealth.com/best-oils-for-skin-5088968 [Accessed 4 Jul.
+The Best Oils for Skin and Hair. [online] Available at: https://www.verywellhealth.com/best-oils-for-dry-skin-5187203 [Accessed 4 Jul.
 2025].

 - Reddit, 2024. r/HairTransplants – Community Experiences on Post-Transplant Oil Use. [online forum] Available at: